Eragonvn/linux-setup/README.md

 - Dependencies for different coding languages: Ruby, Node.js
 - Text editors/IDEs: Visual Studio Code, Atom, Sublime Text, IntelliJ, RubyMine

-# To-do list:
-- [ ] Find a way to identify the distribution that the user is running.
-- [ ] Finish with Ubuntu based distributions.
-- [ ] Finish with Debian based distributions.
-- [ ] Finish with Arch based distributions.
-- [ ] Finish with Fedora.
-- [ ] Finish with CentOS/RHEL based distributions.
-- [ ] Finish with OpenSUSE based distributions.
-- [ ] Finish with Solus.

 # Contributions:
 I do appreciate any contributions from others to this script, and to contribute, please make a pull request and recommit to this repo.
 Thanks!
 If you want anything to be added, please make an issue and write what you would want to have in here.